Water supply in Afghanistan: Kabul

-In addition, a small part of the city is connected to a distribution system served by the Qargha Karez.
-However, this traditional water supply system had fallen dry in 2002.
+In addition, a small part of the city is connected to a distribution system served by the Qargha Dam.
 Water supply to those fortunate enough to be connected was about 100 liter per capita per-day, assuming 15 people per connection and one third of physical water losses in the distribution network.
 This per capita water use is almost as high as in Germany.
 However, water quality is poor, supply is intermittent and the great majority who do not have access to the piped network have to get by with much less water.
-The Kabul water project aimed at tripling the number of house connections to 90,000 and doubling water production from existing well fields as well as from a new well field on the Lower Kabul River aquifer, providing water to more than 600,000 people.
+The Kabul water project aimed at tripling the number of house connections to 90,000 and doubling water production from existing well fields as well as from a new well field on the lower Kabul River aquifer, providing water to more than 600,000 people.

-The Kabul water project was to be financed by both KfW (well field extension and reservoir) and the World Bank (transmission line, distribution network, house connections and meters).
-The project was supposed to be completed in 2010.
-However, the World Bank withdrew from the project because of disputes over procurement.